betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 maintainers eventually experience various types of conflicts within their community.
 These conflicts can usually be categorized in one of three types: conflicts about personality, about policy, and conflicts about technical strategy.
-Personality conflicts are not surprising, user communities are heterogeneous, somewhat unpredictable, and made up of diverse and sometimes not very compatible personality types.
+Personality conflicts are not surprising; user communities are heterogeneous, somewhat unpredictable, and made up of diverse and sometimes not very compatible personality types.
 There has been a lot of public discussions about personality conflicts in open-source projects(see e.g. this [Medium